YCChenVictor/blog-frontend/_posts/rails/2021-03-03-Relation-in-Model.md

 note: 'one-to-one, one-to-many, many-to-many, HABTM'
 ---

-There are three types of relation in model: one-to-one, one-to-many, many-to-many
+There are three types of relation: one-to-one, one-to-many, many-to-many

 For example, if we want to build an online store system.
 The relations: